Sumukha1496/maskdata/README.md

 > npm i maskdata

 # Release Features
+### Version 1.2.3
+- Bug fix for masking a list of elements in the nested json.
+More details: [Mask multiple fields](#mask-multiple-fields)
+- Deprecated *maskJsonFields*(For documentation on the maskJsonFields, check previous version README.md files) function and will be removed in the subsequent versions.
+Use *maksJson2* instead: https://www.npmjs.com/package/maskdata#mask-json
 ### Version 1.2.2
 - Type definitions for the typescript developers.
 Yay!!!
 But there is a small change in how you import and use the library.
 Follow this to know how you can import and use the masking functions in a typescript project: [Mask data for Typescript](#maskdata-for-typescript)